-D.24 What communication protocols enable data exchange between the underwater robot and its mothership/operating center?
+D.22 What communication protocols enable data exchange between the underwater robot and its mothership/operating center?

 An acoustic link (USBL) transmits basic telemetry and status information between the underwater robots and the surface ship.
 Due to the low bandwidth of the acoustic link, we are limited in terms of what data is transmitted while the robots are submerged.
 Once a robot has surfaced as part of its on-deck servicing, the onboard data is transferred off the robot and into the on-ship data center.
 Data is exchanged between the ship and the cloud-based servers via TCP/IP connection over satellite.
+Lastly, upon arriving back at port, any data that has not been wirelessly transmitted into the data center is physically connected and transferred into the data center.
+A prioritization scheme will be developed to transfer the most critical information first.

-D.25 What recovery protocols are in place if the underwater robot loses communication with the operating center?
+D.23 What recovery protocols are in place if the underwater robot loses communication with the operating center?